mlochbaum/BQN/doc/enclose.md

         +˝˘ 3‿4⥊↕12

 In this case each call to `+˝` returns a cell of the result.
 The result is a list, so its cells are units!
 Here, [Cells](rank.md) (`˘`) "hides" one axis from its operand, and the operand `+˝` reduces out an axis, leaving zero axes—until Cells assembles the results, putting its axis back.
-In this case, `+´` would also be tolerated.
+Here, `+´` would also be tolerated.
 But it's wrong, because each result really should be a zero-axis array.
 We can reveal this by making an array whose elements aren't atoms.

-        +´˘ ⟨↕2,"ab"⟩≍⟨↕3,"ABC"⟩
+        +´˘ [⟨↕2,"ab"⟩,⟨↕3,"ABC"⟩]

-        +˝˘ ⟨↕2,"ab"⟩≍⟨↕3,"ABC"⟩
+        +˝˘ [⟨↕2,"ab"⟩,⟨↕3,"ABC"⟩]

 The function `+´˘` tries to mix together the result elements into one big array, causing an error because they have different lengths, but `+˝˘` keeps them as elements.